ita-social-projects/SpaceToStudy-BackEnd/README.md

 ### Testing

  - Tests are implemented in the format of contract tests.
-We test actual Graphql operations like queries, mutations, or subscriptions on the running application.
+We test actual GraphQL operations like queries, mutations, or subscriptions on the running application.
     For testing, we should use a database that is running as a container locally.
     We should have a folder per entity with tests.
   - Test files:

-    - {entityName}.queries.test.js - Testing the queries (if it exists)
+    - {entityName}.queries.spec.jsx - Testing the queries (if it exists)
-    - {entityName}.mutations.test.js - Testing the mutations (if it exists)
+    - {entityName}.mutations.spec.jsx - Testing the mutations (if it exists)
-    - {entityName}.subscriptions.test.js - Testing the subscriptions (if it exists)
+    - {entityName}.subscriptions.spec.jsx - Testing the subscriptions (if it exists)

   - Testing guides:
     1. All fields in data from the response from the backend should be checked for the appropriate value.